KTRDeveloper/charity-dao/README.md

 # Charity DAO

 This is a basic project to demonstrate how to develop and deploy a DAO.
+For more details, head to [this page](https://ktrdeveloper.github.io/charity-dao/).

-Try running some of the following tasks after creating a .env file with the elements in the .env-example:
+Try running some of the following tasks after creating a .env file with the variables in the .env-example:

 To generate an account to be used for deployment
 ```shell